Fi-Yan-Sou/QuickEat-Project/README.md

 # QuickEat-Project
-a responsive web platform for QuickEat, a service               connecting users to top restaurants for home delivery
+a responsive web platform for QuickEat, a service connecting users to top restaurants for home delivery.